nickoppen/piholeLogAnalyser-/README.md

 ## Prerequisites:
 - An instance of MariaDB
+- Raspberry Pi OS Bullseye
-- MariaDB_connector_cpp available from https://mariadb.com/docs/skysql-previous-release/connect/programming-languages/cpp/install/ (this can be tricky to install)
+- MariaDB_connector_cpp available from https://mariadb.com/docs/skysql-previous-release/connect/programming-languages/cpp/install/ (this can be tricky to install - I found that the lib files need to be in /usr/lib/aarch64-linux-gnu rather than /usr/lib and /usr/lib/mariadb where the install script tries to put them)

 ## To Compile
 - compile to gnu++17 standard
-- in linker directory options include -lmariadb once libmariadb.so (linked to libmariadb.so.3) is in /usr/lib/mariadb
+- in linker directory options include -lmariadb once libmariadb.so (linked to libmariadb.so.3) in /usr/lib/mariadb
 - include stdc++fs as a linker dependency

 ## To Run
 - Set up the database as per the database schema
+- Copy [grok-patterns](http://grokconstructor.appspot.com/groklib/grok-patterns) file to the program directory
+- Root priviledges are needed to read /var/log/pihole/pihole.log.1
 - Copy your grok custom pattern file to an accessible location (default: ./grokCustom.txt) Note: if you have scheduled execution using cron then . (current directory) is the users home directory.
 - Commandline options are: